Correlation Between Caterpillar and Camtek

 Pair Corralation between Caterpillar and Camtek

-Considering the 90-day investment horizon Caterpillar is expected to under-perform the Camtek.
-But the stock apears to be less risky and, when comparing its historical volatility, Caterpillar is 2.15 times less risky than Camtek.
-The stock trades about -0.45 of its potential returns per unit of risk.
-The Camtek is currently generating about -0.14 of returns per unit of risk over similar time horizon.
-If you would invest 8,551 in Camtek on November 28, 2024 and sell it today you would lose (863.00) from holding Camtek or give up 10.09% of portfolio value over 90 days.
+Considering the 90-day investment horizon Caterpillar is expected to generate 0.43 times more return on investment than Camtek.
+However, Caterpillar is 2.34 times less risky than Camtek.
+It trades about -0.08 of its potential returns per unit of risk.
+Camtek is currently generating about -0.11 per unit of risk.
+If you would invest 36,168 in Caterpillar on December 30, 2024 and sell it today you would lose (3,199) from holding Caterpillar or give up 8.84% of portfolio value over 90 days.

 Time Period3 Months [change]